laetic/eon-docs/overview.rst

 The laser enclosure makes sure no laser radiation or harmful reflections escape.
 The door is connected to an interlock switch which closes the :hoverxref:`laser shutter <laser-marker-2>` if the door is open.
 The laser marker will only operate when the door is closed.

 Picture catalog

-- overall laser marker
+- laser-1 overall laser marker
-- laser shutter controls
+- laser-2 laser shutter controls and enable controls and aiming
-- cognex camera
+- cognex-1 cognex camera
-- merlin II general
+- merlin-1 merlin II general
-- insight explorer general
+- insight-1 insight explorer general
-- insight explorer exposure time
+- insight-2 insight explorer exposure time
-- LED panel light
+- led-1 LED panel light
-- LED panel control knob
+- led-2 LED panel control knob
-- LED too high intensity
+- led-3 LED too high intensity